brysbra/js-speed-test/README.md

 # js-speed-test
+##Description:
-A JS class for a "quick and dirty" performance test of JS code.
+A JS class for a "quick and dirty" performance test.
-Allows you to test a specific code implmentation a certain amount of times.
+Allows you to test a specific code implementation a certain amount of times.
-Returns the average execution time.
+Prints out the average execution time to the console.

-Copyrights:
+##Copyrights:
 Code School (www.codeschool.com)
 JavaScript Best Practices Course